vijithassar/multiverse-json/README.md

 # Best Practices

 It's important to explain this system system within the finished content build; again, the goal is to prevent users from ever having to view this page.
-This is tricky, because we need this to a) validate b) be readable in unrendered JSON/code form c) be readable after rendering and d) not require a rendering/build stage.
+This is tricky, because we need this to a) validate b) be readable in unrendered JSON/code form c) be readable after rendering and d) not themselves require a rendering/compilation stage in order to be usable.
 These are mutually exclusive, especially when you consider that JSON requires literal newlines.
 So instead, we'll punt on this problem entirely, and write detailed instructions as plaintext comments in the Python source code, then leave clues to the user instructing them to open that file if they want to read the detailed compilation instructions.

 Specifically, best practices include:

-1. The Python build script should include *extremely detailed* instructions in comments located at the *very top of the file* which explain the exact terminal commands used to update the JSON file and run the build task.
+1. The Python compilation script should include *extremely detailed* instructions in comments located at the *very top of the file* which explain the exact terminal commands used to update the JSON file and run the compilation task.
 Remember that these instructions may one day be read by someone who just wants to understand how to use the application, and has never touched Python, JSON, nor the command line.
 Be extremely verbose.

 1. The data file's "metadata" key should also contain a property called "instructions" which briefly explains how to open the compilation script and find the more detailed instructions in the Python script comments.
 This should just be a brief pointer, again because JSON doesn't support newlines, so readability of multiline content will always be compromised either in JSON or in the rendered HTML.
 Don't overthink this one.

-1. The instructions property in the content object should be appended by the build script in readable form to the finished HTML build.
+1. The instructions property in the content object should be appended by the compilation script in readable form to the finished HTML build.
 Be sure to give it a class so it can be easily hidden or removed by CSS or JavaScript downstream.

 1. In many cases it may be desirable to avoid shipping pre-built HTML.
 In these cases we should instead ship a blank index.html or README.md or similar which contains only the "instructions" property from the JSON object's metadata key.
-More technical users can be trusted to run the builds themselves if the instructions written at the top of the build script are friendly enough.
+More technical users can be trusted to run the builds themselves if the instructions written at the top of the compilation script are friendly enough.

-1. The build script should end successful builds by printing a message to the terminal window which includes the specific names of the input and output files and tells users specifically where to read their newly built or rebuilt document.
+1. The compilation script should end successful builds by printing a message to the terminal window which includes the specific names of the input and output files and tells users specifically where to read their newly built or rebuilt document.